-EHT has been joined by other experts and organizations in writing to you and offering expertise to support the development of protective measures.
+EHT has been joined by other experts and organizations in writing to you and offering expertise to support your continued investigation into this matter.
 Please see the attached resources with additional documentation.

-We are available to meet and present more about how to reduce and mitigate RF risks and answer any questions.
+We are available to present by zoom with scientific information and answer any questions both for the Board as well as the PTA.